Last Updated On

 - Children 14 and older (including adults) will enjoy the Bobcat activities

-Return the completed Junior Ranger book to the White Sands Visitor Center before it closes, and your child can be sworn in as a Junior Park Ranger and will receive a White Sands National Park patch to prove it!
+Take your completed Junior Ranger book to the White Sands Visitor Center, and your child can be sworn in as a Junior Park Ranger and will receive a White Sands National Park patch to prove it!

 Related Article: How to Make the Most Out of Your Trip to a National Park